jmp3833/Environmentalicious/README.md

 * There is no user authentication or login functionality.
 Selecting the 'log in' button on the main about page will direct the user into the web application with a default account

-* There is no UI for forum posts or forum threads.
-The backend data services have been written and the user interface will be implemented in future releases.

-* There are no pages for individual events where users can register to attend the event.

 ## Contributors

 Danielle Gonzalez